 INTRODUCTION

 With the wide application of antibacterial drugs, the sensitivity of common bacteria to antibiotics is decreasing.
-Especially, the resistance to β-lactams, aminoglycosides, fluoroquinolones, and sulfonamides extremely plagues the effective anti-infective treatment and seriously threatens the lives of patients.
-At the same time, the emergence of new antibacterial drugs makes problem of drug abuse increasingly serious.
-It has become one of the most important medical problems worldwide.
+In particular, resistance to β-lactams, aminoglycosides, fluoroquinolones, and sulphonamides severely compromises effective anti-infective treatment and seriously threatens the lives of patients.
+At the same time, the emergence of new antibacterial drugs has made the problem of drug abuse become increasingly serious, making it one of the most important medical problems worldwide.
 The recent discovery of superbacteria in India and other countries is a serious consequence of the abuse of antimicrobial drugs, but currently there is still no effective treatment that can replace the antibiotics to inhibit and exterminate the pathogens.
 Therefore, the rational use of antibiotics has become an important topic for clinical use[1].
 However, the premise of rational drug use is to understand the distribution of pathogens and the trends and characteristics of drug resistance.

-Generally, patients in the emergency department have a relatively rapid disease progression.
-Without clear etiology and bacteriological basis, early and empirical use of antibiotics is required.
+Generally, patients in the emergency department have relatively rapid disease progression.
+Without a clear aetiology and bacteriological basis, the early and empirical use of antibiotics is required.
 In China, the emergency department of the central hospitals is an important department for the treatment and rescue of critically ill patients.
-It is difficult to avoid the body injury of patients caused by invasive treatment while rescuing patients, so it is also inevitable to be complicated with various hospital infectious diseases[2].
-Besides, most of the emergency departments are open management, with more patients’ family members, more hospital staff flow, and more severe ward environmental pollution, further increasing the probability of hospital-acquired infection in critically ill patients in the emergency department[3].
+It is difficult to avoid the body injury of patients caused by invasive treatment while rescuing patients, so it is also inevitably complicated with various hospital infectious diseases[2].
+In addition, most emergency departments are open management, with more patients’ family members, more hospital staff flow, and more severe ward environmental pollution, further increasing the probability of hospital-acquired infection in critically ill patients in the emergency department[3].
 For patients with severe infections, a combination of multiple antibiotics is often required, which may lead to bacterial resistance.
-Due to the great difference in the resistance of different pathogenic bacteria to antibacterial drugs, it brings great inconvenience to clinical medication, followed by poor therapeutic effect[4,5].
-In this study, we analyzed the distribution characteristics and drug resistance to different antibiotics of the bacteria isolated from the emergency department specimens in our hospital from 2013 to 2017.
+Due to the great difference in the resistance of different pathogenic bacteria to antibacterial drugs, it causes great drawback to clinical medication and poor therapeutic effects[4,5].
+In this study, we analysed the distribution characteristics and drug resistance to different antibiotics of the bacteria isolated from the emergency department specimens in our hospital from 2013 to 2017.
 This study is of great significance for the selection of drugs for initial empirical treatment in the emergency department and the careful selection of antibiotics to reduce the generation of drug-resistant strains.

 MATERIALS AND METHODS